Open Thread 84.75

 You wrote:

-You misread the question (and I may be partly to blame for removing the focus of the conversation from globalization).
+You misread the proposition (and I may be partly to blame for removing the focus of the conversation from globalization).
 This isn’t about how corporations can benefit humanity, but whether Economic Globalization should prioritize humanity or corporate profits.

 @rlms